nehaljwani/team.exiv2.org/book/IMaEA.md

             if ( bExif ) {
                 Io io(io_,current+2+6,size-2-6);
                 TiffImage exif(io);
-                exif.indent_ = indent()+1;
                 exif.accept(v);
             }
 ```

 He discovers the TIFF file hidden in the data, he opens an Io stream which he attaches to a Tiff objects and calls "Tiff::accept(visitor)".
 Software seldom gets simpler, as beautiful, or more elegant than this.

-The indent should probably be in class ReportVisitor and not in the class IFD.
-The IFD has a variable depth which keeps track of the level of recursion.
-It's essential that depth is zero to clear the visits structure required to avoid infinite loops in the tiff file.
-So, when we call encounter the Tiff embedded in the JPEG, we want to descend from depth == 0, yet display data at greater depth.
-For sure, that will be 1 for a JPEG file.
-For an embedded thumbnail, it will be even more.
-We could avoid that by leaving the reporter to increment/decrement the reporting level when his visitBegin()/visitEnd() is called.

 Just to remind you, BasicIo supports http/ssh and other protocols.
 This code will recursively descend into a remote file without copying it locally.
 And he does it with great efficiency.
 This is discussed in section [7 I/O in Exiv2](#7)